 Our recipe is for a traditional Ricotta cake, however you can experiment with additional extracts, fruits, spices and crusts to create your own perfect cake.
 Presenting this cake to guests on a warm Summer day will cement your reputation as both a dessert chef and an entertainer.

 - Let the berries rest at room temperature and macerate while you make the cake.

-In a food processor, dd the ingredients in the following order, pulsing briefly after each addition: remaining sugar, egg yolks, ricotta, mascarpone, flour, baking powder, orange zest, orange blossom water and fleur de sel.
+- In a food processor, add the ingredients in the following order, pulsing briefly after each addition: remaining sugar, egg yolks, ricotta, mascarpone, flour, baking powder, orange zest, orange blossom water and fleur de sel.

-Use an electric mixer to beat egg whites until just short of stiff.
+- Use an electric mixer to beat egg whites until just short of stiff.

-Prep time: 30 minutes; Cooking time: 45 minutes; Total time: 1 hour 15 minutes
+Prep time: 30 Min; Cooking time: 45 Min; Total time: 1 Hr 15 Min